ovotech/bit-node-tools/packages/influx-metrics-tracker/README.md

 As well as a base class that allows you to define custom trackers, there are pre-defined trackers for common operations.
 These allow services to use a common interface and not re-implement the same functionality.

+- `ExternalRequestMetricsTracker` - track information about calling other services
 - `KafkaMetricsTracker` - track actions around the lifecycle of Kafka events
 - `ResponseMetricsTracker` - track information about responses from an API